patrickcgray/cnn_sea_turtle_detection/README.md

 [![DOI](https://zenodo.org/badge/158115622.svg)](https://zenodo.org/badge/latestdoi/158115622)

-Code for Methods in Ecology and Evolution paper: "A Convolutional Neural Network for Detecting Sea Turtles in Drone Imagery"
+### Code for Methods in Ecology and Evolution paper: "A Convolutional Neural Network for Detecting Sea Turtles in Drone Imagery"

+Turtle image data along with labels for independent machine learning development can be found at doi:10.5061/dryad.5h06vv2

+#### Using this code:

+running run.sh in bash will run the full scripts.

 * data.py
   * defines utility functions for model creation and matlab ingestion functions